SH 93 South of Boulder

 Project Schedule and Impacts

-Work on the project will take place during the day, Mondays through Fridays, from 7 a.m. until 5 p.m.
-Motorists can expect reduced speed limits, lane closures, and delays of less than 10 minutes.
+Work on the project will take place during the day, Mondays through Fridays, from 9 a.m. until 5 p.m.
+Motorists can expect reduced speed limits, lane closures, and delays of 45 minutes to 1 hour.

 Crews began mobilizing for the project in July 2013.
-The project is expected to be complete in Fall 2014.
+The project is expected to be complete in mid 2015 with a winter shutdown the end of November 2014.

 Filed under: Northeastern (Region 4)